seanf316/P2-Movie-Buff-Or-Bluff/README.md

 3. For the commits the following command was run along with commit description - git commit -m "This is my commit etc"
 4. To move the changes to Github the following command was run - git push

+Please note due to a bug that could not be replicated locally there were a series of commits made to test resolution of bug via published link.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...